maaz2514/ClipSearchApp/README.md

-# ClipSearchApp
+# Text2ImageSearch
-#ClipSearchApp

 Brought to you by the Creators of 'Hello World.py'  ....
-The CLIP Search App!
+The Text2ImageSearch!
 ## Architecture
-The CLIPSearchApp implementation follows the following architecture:
+The Text2ImageSearch implementation follows the following architecture:

 * CLIP (Contrastive Language-Image Pre-Training) Model: